 Locations

-The timeline identified forty five key locations connected with the escape.
+The timeline identified forty-eight key locations connected with the escape.
 This page tells you a something about them, where they can be found and if they can be visited.
-It also lists twenty two locations of lesser importance or with unimpressive provenance.
+It also lists twenty-five locations of lesser importance or with unimpressive provenance.

 A list of the places where Charles is believed to have slept during the escape can be found here.